 scandal and how one of her and Mark's children got

 sick over eating a dead mouse.
 Leonedies comes on

 after her to go over the preliminary groundwork for

-the talks between the various races involved with the
+the talks between the various races involved with

-around us and is part of the
+taking place all around us and is part of the

 Defcon levels relating to the possible scenarios

 leading to an economic and societal collapse.

 Part 1 Listen

 (RIGHT CLICK AND OPEN IN A